 Place plastic or other barriers in between open air operatories to decrease the risk of aerosol into other areas of clinic.

 Masks will be worn at all times in clinic.
+Dental facilities should provide DHCP with training about when, how, and where cloth face coverings can be used, including frequency of laundering, guidance on when to replace them, circumstances when they can be worn in the facility, and the importance of hand hygiene to prevent contamination.

 Facility (Dental Clinic) Plan for social distancing of patients, non-clinical staff, and clinical staff